 Volunteers mostly help with publishing new books and promoting them.
 Examples of tasks include translation, editing, proof-reading, layout and design of new manuscripts; cover design; preparing promotional materials like banners and flyers; and distributing these materials on the internet.
 Volunteers have also helped with updating the web-site (inserting products, banners, etc), and other ad hoc tasks.

 Arktos is not a discussion club.
 We are looking for people who are highly motivated, capable of meeting deadlines, well-organised and want to make a difference.
 Arktos’ volunteers are just as much friends as they are colleagues.
 We are therefore looking for people who share our vision and ideals, who will ‘fit in’.
 Work-wise, we are looking for people for the following positions:

-We are looking for a highly motivated individual to help with proof-reading new manuscripts and other texts, such as product descriptions on our web-site.
+We are looking for highly motivated individuals to help with editing and proof-reading new manuscripts and other texts.
 Fluency in English and attention to detail are essential.
 Pedantic perfectionism is desirable.

 We are looking for people who can translate books into English from –

 You should be completely fluent in English.
 We are particularly interested in translating Conservative Revolution and New Right materials, esotericism, traditionalism, and pre-war occultism.